HeyTax/bs_flipcar/README.md

 # Installation
 - Just download it unzip and put it into your resource folder and put "start bs_flipcar" into the server.cfg

-# Thank you.
-Have a nice day. 🤗
+# Thanks for checking out my script :D have a great day!